James Rosier: Life

 The exact location of the "excellent river" is not specified, possibly because Rosier was being deliberately vague in order to preserve the expedition's knowledge to secure backing for a future expedition.
 David C. Morey argues that the expedition explored the Penobscot River.
-However, it has also been suggested that he travelled up the Saint George River.
+However, it has also been suggested that he travelled up the St. George River.
 The native Algonquian vocabulary he records has been identified as Etchemin.
 More recently it has been argued that it is more likely to be Eastern Abenaki.

 On 30 October 1605 Rosier, acting as Weymouth's agent, witnessed an agreement with Sir John Zouche for a voyage to Virginia, which was abandoned as a result of the revelation of the Gunpowder Plot in November of that year, and the development of other plans for the colonization of Virginia.
 For the next two years Rosier was in the service of Lord Buckhurst.
 On 7 May 1608 he left for Rome, where he was admitted into the Jesuit English College.
 The account he gave there of his life omits his involvement in the voyage of 1605.
 He was ordained on 18 April 1609, taking the name Philip James.
 He died at Loreto later that year on his way back to England to participate in the Jesuits' English mission.

 Cape Rosier on the Penobscot River in Brooksville, Maine, is named after James Rosier.
 Journalist Avery Yale Kamila said "Rosier’s account is the first time a European recorded the Native American use of nut milks and nut butters."